The Importance of Handwashing: How to Prevent Catching the Coronavirus

 Save the facemasks for the people who really need them, such as healthcare workers.

-The Best Way to Prevent Catching the Coronavirus
+The Best Way to Prevent Catching the Coronavirus and Recognize the Importance of Handwashing

 Don't underestimate the importance of handwashing.
 This is your best weapon against the coronavirus—at least right now.